catshout/casisp-runtime/README.md

 admin
 passw0rd
 ````
-To modify this user you must edit the etc/users.properties file.
+To modify this user you must edit the `etc/users.properties` file.
 The admin user is also securing the deployment API.
 When changing the standard user and password the file `var/casisp/deploy/isp.activemqConnectionFactory.xml` needs to be changed as well.
+It contains the access data for the built-in ActiveMQ broker.

 For further details and component references follow the documentation links below.